SWMarketingTech/SWMarketingTech.github.io/README.md

   <script>
     const typeTarget = document.getElementById("autoText");
     const message = "Welcome to the SW Portfolio page.
 This isn't a formal site.
 It's just a bulletin board to put out different concepts and designs.
 This allows the audience to see a range of styles and capabilities.
+SW specializes in marketing and communications, but focuses primarily on UX/CX/IX as a technical niche.
+Communication is huge, and so is marketing because of the ability to relay messages to the audience.
+Since the world shifted in the digital age, the standard of communication has shifted.
+IX/UX/CX is the perfect continuation of communication in the world of marketing and tech.
+Testing creativity is the focus.
 But honestly..................... there's nothing that can't be done here!";
     let interval;

     function autoType() {